Game: Ninja Gaiden: Master Collection

 The combos in this game are much flashier, and with the controller vibrating for every single possible thing you can do in the game except walking, it really makes it much more dynamic.

-There weren’t as many reused bosses in this game like Ninja Gaiden 1.
+There weren’t as many reused bosses in this game.
 However, there were some, but the reused bosses at least had some story attached to it, wherein Ninja Gaiden 1 they were just there for the sake of another boss battle.